davidenetti/OffensiveWeb_notes/SQL_Injection/examples.md

 ### Scenario

 There is a SQL injection point in the "Cookie" request parameter.
-If the injection is correct we will obtain a "welcome back" messagge.
+If the injection is correct we will obtain a "welcome back" message.

 ### Exploit